tomcarver/Minx/README.md

     # Operators
     #------------------------------------------
-    # To implement infix operators, we shamelessly rip off the Haskell system:
+    # To implement infix operators, we start with the Haskell system:
-    # A function whose name consists solely of special characters is an infix
+    # A function whose name consists solely of special characters is an
-    # operator.
+    # infix operator.
 The operands are supplied as the names "lhs" and "rhs":

     + = case lhs
         | {hd, tl} : {tl : tl + rhs} as lhs